 Pre-registration is required for all of these activities, and additional fees are only required for the workshop and tours.
-AlA continuing education credits will be available for all tours and the Ready Aim Build Workshop.

 Ready, Aim, Build: A Museum Planning Workshop

 Friday, March 9 | 8:30 am-4:30 pm

 Attend this day of discussion, conversation, networking, and inquiry at the DoubleTree Hotel with a group of your peers.
 A multidisciplinary group, including museum planners, architects, engineers, exhibit designers, and general contractors will take you through the museum-building process-from inception to construction.
 Lunch will be provided.
 AIA continuing education credits are available.